Create an Apple Books Account

 How to set up an Apple Books account

 - Create an iTunes Connect account for Apple Books.
-Use or create an Apple ID with a valid credit card on file to create your iTunes Connect account.
+Use or create an Apple ID with two-factor authentication and a valid credit card on file to create your iTunes Connect account.
 Your Apple ID can be added to multiple iTunes Connect accounts.
 This allows you to sign in and switch easily between accounts.

 - Choose your publisher type.
 Select Individual if you’re representing yourself or if you’re a sole proprietor.
 Select Organization if you’re registered as a company or organization.